 There are plenty of sites to visit for such info, including: Fragrantica, Fragrancenet, and Basenotes.net, for example.
 Seeking a niche perfume that’s all natural?
 Check out our natural perfumes article!

 6. Store It Right

-Like any cosmetic, perfume will oxidise and lose its potency and perhaps even original scent if it’s not stored correctly.
+Like any cosmetic, perfume will oxidise and lose its potency, and perhaps even its original scent if it’s not stored correctly.
 After you learn how to buy perfume, you need to learn how to store it.
 Here are our top tips:

 - Store fragrances in dark, cool places -Though some beautiful perfume bottles can seem like the best centerpieces to display in the bedroom, it shouldn’t be the case.
 The light coming into a room might affect your fragrance’s composition.
 Additionally, heat from the sun could alter the chemical quality of a scent.